-Source: Resolution of the Board dated December 6, 1991 Section 105.467, Revised Statutes of Missouri
+Source: Resolutions of the Board dated December 6, 1991 and December 6, 2014 Section 105.460, Revised Statutes of Missouri

 14.070.
 Financial Interest Statements.
-It is recognized that the members of the Board of Governors, the President of the University, the General Counsel, the person designated as the chief purchasing officer, and the persons identified by the Board of Governors or the President of the University as decision-making public servants, are required to file financial interest statements prescribed by Section 105.483 of the statutes.
+It is recognized that the members of the Board of Governors, the President of the University, the General Counsel, the person designated as the chief purchasing officer, and the persons identified by the Board of Governors or the President of the University as decision-making public servants, are required to file financial interest statements prescribed by Section 105.483 of the statutes ("financial interest statements" are also known as "Personal Financial Disclosure Statements" and the terms are used interchangeably in this chapter).
 For such purpose, 1) the President of the University is designated as the chief purchasing officer, and 2) the officers of the University, as named in the Bylaws, are identified as decision-making public servants.
 The President of the University may designate additional employees as decision-making public servants, and upon doing so, shall give notice both to the Board and to the employee or employees.
-The financial interest statements, as required by law, are to be filed with the Missouri Ethics Commission on an annual basis not later than the first day of May in each year, and it is hereby required that a duplicate copy of each required statement be filed with the President of the University by the same date each year.
+The financial interest statements, as required by law, are to be filed with the Missouri

+Ethics Commission on an annual basis not later than the first day of May in each year, and it is hereby required that a duplicate copy of each required statement be filed with the President of the University by the same date each year.
 The President of the University, or his or her designee, shall maintain such statements available for public inspection and copying during normal business hours.
 It is further recognized that the Secretary of State is to fulfill the duties of the Missouri Ethics Commission for receipt of such reports until January 1, 1993.
 It is further recognized that the failure to file such reports may result in loss of pay or loss of office.

-Source: Resolution of the Board dated December 6, 1991 Sections 105.485, 105.487, 105.491 and 105.492
+Source: Resolutions of the Board dated December 6, 1991 and December 6, 2014 Sections 105.485, 105.487, 105.491 and 105.492